Spatio-temporal modeling of urban extreme rainfall events at high resolution: Abstract

 \section{Abstract}

 Modeling precipitation and its accumulation over time and space is essential for flood risk assessment.
-We here analyze rainfall data collected over several years through a micro-scale precipitation sensor network in Montpellier, France, by the OMSEV observatory.
-A novel spatio-temporal stochastic model is proposed for high-resolution urban rainfall and combines realistic marginal behavior and flexible extremal dependence structure.
-Rainfall intensities are described by the Extended Generalized Pareto Distribution (EGPD), capturing both moderate and extreme events without threshold selection.
-Based on spatial extreme-value theory, dependence during extreme episodes is modeled by an $r$-Pareto process with a non-separable variogram including episode-specific advection, allowing the displacement of rainfall cells to be represented explicitly.
-Parameters are estimated by a composite likelihood based on joint exceedances, and empirical advection velocities are derived from radar reanalysis.
-The model accurately reproduces the spatio-temporal structure of extreme rainfall observed in the Montpellier OMSEV network and enables realistic stochastic scenario generation for flood risk assessment.
+In this paper, we analyze rainfall data collected over several years through a micro-scale precipitation sensor network in Montpellier, France.
+A novel spatio-temporal stochastic model is proposed for high-resolution urban extreme rainfall and combines realistic marginal behaviour and flexible dependence structure.
+Marginally, rainfall intensities are described by the Extended Generalized Pareto Distribution (EGPD), capturing both moderate and extreme events without threshold selection.
+Based on peaks-over-threshold theory for spatial processes, dependence during extreme episodes is modeled by an $r$-Pareto process with a non-separable variogram allowing for episode-specific advection, such that the displacement of rainfall cells is represented explicitly.
+Based on a catalog of extreme space-time episodes extracted from observations, parameters are estimated by a new composite likelihood based on joint exceedance indicators.
+Empirical advection velocities are derived beforehand from a radar reanalysis dataset.
+We show that the model accurately reproduces the spatio-temporal structure of extreme rainfall observed in the Montpellier OMSEV network and enables realistic stochastic scenario generation for flood risk assessment.